February 14, 2019

 Australian Banking Scandal: Can banks regain consumer trust?

 Australian consumers are outraged, and for a good reason.
-Misconduct by some of the nation’s biggest banks, exposed in a recent Royal Commission report, has been going on for decades and included the charging of fees for no service – sometimes even to dead customers.
+Misconduct by some of the nation’s biggest banks, exposed in a recent Royal Commission report, have been going on for decades and included the charging of fees for no service – sometimes even to dead customers.

 This comes at a time when consumer trust in the banking industry is already sliding across the globe.
 According to a Bain research, over half of consumers would trust at least one technology company with their money more than they trust banks.